 Evolution is not perfect.
 There is no engineer who can switch parts in and out in order to build organisms.
 Evolution must build upon what’s already there, making nested hierarchies, and this often leaves vestigial organs (along with vestigial genes).
 For instance, the recurrent laryngeal nerve:

-This video contains a relatively graphic dissection of a giraffe, so squeamish people should beware.
+The above video contains a relatively graphic dissection of a giraffe, so squeamish people should beware.

 Human’s display a lot of vestigiality.
 Aside from the well known organs, such as the appendix, coccyx, goosebumps and wisdom teeth, we also retain non-functional ear muscles that other organisms (including some monkeys) can use to move their ears, as well as what’s known as Darwin’s tubercle, which is only found in 10% of the population.
 Humans still retain the plica semilunaris of conjunctiva, which is vestigial of the nictitating membrane.